alannadevgen/reinforcement-learning-project/README.md

 # Options:
 #   --type [AI|HUMAN]  Type of game to compute.
 #   --speed INTEGER    Snake speed
 #   --help             Show this message and exit.
-Show this message and exit.
 ```

 ## Play